metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-burn-multi.md

 The Asset Burn guard contains the following settings:

-- **Required Collection**: The address of the required Collection.
+- **Required Collection**: The Address of the required Collection.
 The Asset we use to mint with must be part of this collection.
+- **Number**: The Amount of Assets that have to be burned in exchange for the new Asset.

-{% dialect-switcher title="Set up a Candy Machine using the Asset Burn guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Asset Burn Multi guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}